 You can also try pet-sitting, which gives you a chance to snuggle up with furry friends and make money doing it.

 Rover is one site that helps you find this type of work.
 The site lets you post a profile, connect with people in your area who need help with their pets and handle payments online.

 Housesitting is another of those occupations that are likely to spring back up as pandemic-restricted travel returns to normal.

 You can earn extra money by helping out folks in your community when they go out of town.
 Housesitters are responsible for tasks like watering plants and keeping an eye on homes while residents are away.

 Word of mouth is often sufficient to get jobs like this.
 But you’ll find opportunities on Rover, which also connects people looking for a housesitter with those ready to provide the service.

 Rent out your car or become a driver

 There’s a good chance that, after you retire, your vehicle will spend more time in the garage or parked at the curb.
-However, you can get good use from that vehicle by lending it out or taxiing folks around town.
+However, you can get good use out of that vehicle by lending it out or taxiing folks around town.

 There never seems to be enough time in the day to get everything done, especially for people who work a full-time job.
-If you have a few extra hours a day, you can earn cash running errands for busy people.
+If you have a few extra hours a day now in retirement, you can earn cash running errands for busy people.